NeuroTechX/EEG-ExPy/doc/getting_started/installation.rst

 **Add the new environment to the jupyter kernel list**

-For some operating systems, it is necessary the following command is necessary in order to make the new `eeg-notebooks` environment available from the jupyter notebook landing page
+For some operating systems, it is necessary the following command is necessary in order to make the new `eeg-expy` environment available from the jupyter notebook landing page

 .. code-block:: bash

-   python -m ipykernel install --user --name eeg-notebooks
+   python -m ipykernel install --user --name eeg-expy